|Owner(s)||Bruce R Cohn|

 B.R.
 Cohn was founded by in Sonoma Valley in 1984 on land originally acquired by founder Bruce R. Cohn in 1974.
-The winery is best known for its Olive Hill Estate Vineyard Cabernet Sauvignon and the extra virgin olive oils produced there.
+The European-style wine estate is best known for its Olive Hill Estate Vineyard Cabernet Sauvignon and the extra virgin olive oils produced there.
 The French Picholine olive trees that were planted in the mid 1870s and surround the estate, giving the inspiration for its name, Olive Hill Estate Vineyards.

 The wines are available on the winery website.
 The tasting room, housed in a building once used as a stagecoach stop for Wells Fargo, is open daily and tours are offered by appointment (800-330-4064, ext 124).